blevinstein/aviation-mcp/Readme.md

 Add the aviation-mcp server to your mcp.json like so.
 Make sure to update the keys to contain valid values (visit https://api.faa.gov/s/ for FAA API client creds, https://api-ninjas.com/ for their API keys) or remove them (and the relevant APIs will be hidden).

 Aviation Weather (including lots of geo-referenced data) and Charts do not need any API keys.
-Everything else is currently broken, or I'm waiting on API approvals from the FAA API website, etc.
+NOTAMs require an FAA client id/secret.

 ```json
 {